When will US LNG Terminals switch off

 Oh, you might say that the Europeans might still pay for the capacity and not lift the LNG.
 Well, in that case, the liquefaction capacity becomes vacant and as I don’t see clauses for what happens to LNG that has been produced but not lifted, it will naturally revert to the liquefier which then can push it into the spot market.

 Here US insolvency law comes into play.
 Chapter 11 is – contrary to most European and indeed most of the world’s insolvency procedures – protecting the company from its creditors far more than anywhere else.
-Europeans are commonly called the “Ayatollahs of creditor protection” and will strip the company of its possessions in order to pay those throwing money on the company back.
+Europeans are commonly called the “Ayatollahs of creditor protection” and will strip the company of its possessions to pay those throwing money on the company back.
 Often killing the company in the process.

-US law allows companies to really restructure under the protection of chapter 11 as it blocks all actions by the creditors effectively.
-Most of the time the debt is transformed into equity and change of control ensues but the company survives and the new management has no interest in stopping operations.
+US law allows companies to restructure under the protection of Chapter 11 as it blocks all actions by the creditors effectively.
+Most of the time the debt is transformed into equity and a change of control ensues but the company survives and the new management has no interest in stopping operations.
 They are thus able to raise new cash with a clean balance sheet and will squeeze the bottle as hard as they can producing as much LNG as they ever can no matter where the sales price goes.

-I will produce another post on the exact workings of these mechanisms – yes I am a lawyer , or I was one before I got infected with the LNG virus.
+I will produce another post on the exact workings of these mechanisms – yes I am a lawyer, or I was one before I got infected with the LNG virus.

 US LNG plants will produce all LNG they can no matter what prices do – they will never shut down for even a second.
 There is a corollary.
 In the 90ies, Natural Gas went so cheap in the US that some thought gas companies would belly up and make their last gasp.
-When Henry Hub reached one USD per MMBtu, everyone said that finally operators would shut in wells.
+When Henry Hub reached one USD per MMBtu, everyone said that finally, operators would shut-in wells.
 They did not and kept the spuds open even down to 0.66 USD/MMBtu when prices started to recover.

 0 replies